6 Types of Treatment for Psoriasis: What’s Best for You? | MyPsoriasisTeam

 4. Light Therapy

-Phototherapy, also called light therapy, involves the use of different types of light to treat plaque psoriasis.
-Types of phototherapy can include exposure to sunlight or medically supervised treatments with specialized ultraviolet light — ultraviolet B light (UVB) or ultraviolet A (UVA) light combined with Psoralen, called PUVA therapy.
+Phototherapy, also called light therapy, uses different types of light to treat plaque psoriasis.
+Types of phototherapy include exposure to sunlight or medically supervised treatments with specialized ultraviolet light — ultraviolet B light (UVB) or ultraviolet A (UVA) light combined with psoralen (PUVA).

 Laser treatment is a type of phototherapy that uses special lasers to treat affected skin and improve psoriasis symptoms.
 Long-term light therapy may lead to an increased risk of certain types of skin cancer.